openaq/aqi-hub/README.md

 ## License

-The source code for the repository is licensed under an MIT license, found at [LICENSE](./LICENSE).
+The source code for the repository is licensed under an Apache 2.0 license, found at [LICENSE](./LICENSE).

-All content (markdown files) in the docs directory is licensed CC BY-SA 4.0, found at [LICENSE-content](./LICENSE-content).
+All content (markdown files) in the docs directory is licensed CC BY-NC-SA 4.0, found at [LICENSE](./src/content/LICENSE).

 ### Local development